 This Class 8th Science Chapter 5 has a weightage of 20 marks and this is one of the most important topics.
 Questions keep repeating in the board exams from this subject, for which preparing from these study materials makes students score better.

 Here is more detail about the contents of Chapter 5 Judiciary Class 8.

 5.1 Why do you think an independent judiciary is important to carry out the important functions (2 long)

 5.2 Connection of right to constitutional remedies and the idea of judicial review (1 short, 1 long)

 5.3 Introduction of public interest litigation (PIL) (1 short)

 5.4 Questions on various courts (3 MCQ)

-Why are NCERT Solutions For Class 8 Social Science Chapter 5 Important?
+What are the features of NCERT Solutions For Class 8 Social Science Chapter 5?

 Our simplified answers provide easy understanding and a solid foundation which helps in easy preparation for exams.